David Lee Stone

 David Lee Stone (born 1978), is an English fantasy author best known for his series of books The Illmoor Chronicles.
-He has also written under the pseudonyms David L. Stone, David Grimstone and Rotterly Ghoulstone.
+He has also written under the pseudonyms, David Grimstone and Rotterly Ghoulstone.

 His books have been published in many countries and in several different languages.
 His publishers include Disney (US), Sony (Japan), Buena Vista (Italy), Hodder Headline (UK), Penguin Razorbill (USA), Open Road Integrated Media (USA), Instars Multimedia (China), Luitingh & Sithoff (Holland), Rocco (Brazil), Toymania (Russia), Pocket Jeunesse (France) and Baumhaus Verlag (Germany).

 Agents

 Between 1999 and 2014, David was represented by renowned literary agents Ed Victor Ltd, choosing the company specifically because they represented the estate of his hero, the late Douglas Adams.
-He left the agency in 2014 when his personal friend and long-term rights agent, Sophie Hicks (then Managing Director of the company), left to establish her own agency.
-Since 2014, he has been represented by Sophie as part of The Sophie Hicks Agency.
+He left the agency in 2014 when his personal friend and long-term rights agent, Sophie Hicks (then managing director of the company), left to establish her own agency.
+From 2014 he was represented by Sophie as part of The Sophie Hicks Agency.